-Jerudong follows the English national curriculum and offers A-levels alongside the IB Diploma, while ISB provides American SATS and the Brunei national school-leaving qualification in tandem with the IB programme.
+Jerudong follows the English national curriculum and offers A-levels alongside the IB Diploma.

 Study of both Brunei’s official language Malay and of English, the language of business, is compulsory in public schools and an emphasis on language education is common in schools of all sorts.
 Most private schools teach in English, while also offering study of Malay and foreign languages.
 Several Chinese schools offer Mandarin, English and Malay.